Too much tech can be bad for you. Here’s what happens when people are left to fighting their own devices.

 That was a defining moment when I realized that — like many others in the US who average over four hours a day looking at their phone — I was addicted to my mobile device.

 As we’ve gone from inbox zero to inbox infinity, there’s a growing realization that staring at our phones all day probably isn’t great for our mental health.
 A whole new industry has cropped up around cutting out, limiting, or modifying our dependence on popular — let’s say ubiquitous — technology.
 Chain hotels are locking away their guests’ phones to ensure a more blissful vacation.
 Young gamers in suburban Seattle are attending AA-style meetings to cope with withdrawal from the dopamine hits that come with successfully shooting a target on a virtual screen.
-And there’s a whole new subgenre of self-help books designed to coach people on how to dial down their reliance on digital technology.
+And there’s a whole of designed to coach people on how to dial down their reliance on digital technology.

 These programs can be labelled under different names — digital wellness, digital detox, digital minimalism — but they’re all addressing the same issue.